Close

 While reconciliation is a process, it’s a difficult one without forgiveness.
 To successfully reconcile with someone who has hurt you, it takes commitment, accountability, and a good dose of empathy on both sides.

 If one partner is still holding on to hurts and resentments of the past, forgiveness and reconciliation can be challenging, if not impossible.
-Without forgiveness, the old hurts have a way of circling back and making it difficult to move forward in a positive way.
+Without forgiveness, the old hurts have a way of circling back and making it difficult to move forward.

 Can you forgive without reconciliation?

 Forgiveness is yours and yours alone.
-Whether you want to reconcile with that person or not, forgiveness is the gift that allows you to move forward with your life and your new relationships without the burden of past hurts getting in the way of your future.
+Whether you want to reconcile with that person or not, forgiveness is the gift that allows you to move forward with your life without the burden of past hurts getting in the way of your future.

 Forgiveness and reconciliation are hard work.
 You may have years of hurt and resentment to revisit and move beyond.
 Whether you’re doing it for yourself or as part of a reconciliation process, getting support from a trusted therapist or divorce coach can help you better understand and navigate the emotional terrain of forgiveness and reconciliation.